How to avoid machine learning pitfalls: a guide for academic researchers: How to robustly evaluate models

 Be careful which metrics you use to evaluate your ML models.
 For instance, in the case of classification models, the most commonly used metric is accuracy, which is the proportion of samples in the data set that were correctly classified by the model.
 This works fine if your classes are balanced, i.e.\ if each class is represented by a similar number of samples within the data set.
 But many data sets are not balanced, and in this case accuracy can be a very misleading metric.
 Consider, for example, a data set in which 90\% of the samples represent one class, and 10\% of the samples represent another class.
-A binary classifier which always outputs the first class, regardless of its input, would have an accuracy of 90\%, despite being completely useless (see Figure \ref{accuracy}).
+A binary classifier which always outputs the first class, regardless of its input, would have an accuracy of 90\%, despite being completely useless (see Figure \ref{fig:accuracy}).
 In this kind of situation, it would be preferable to use a metric such as $F_1$ score, Cohen's kappa coefficient ($\kappa$) or Matthews Correlation Coefficient (MCC), all of which are relatively insensitive to class size imbalance.
 For a broader review of methods for dealing with imbalanced data, see \cite{haixiang2017learning}.
+There are also various pitfalls associated with regression metrics, particularly within the context of time series forecasting; see \cite{hewamalage2023forecast} for a discussion of these.
+A well-known example is relying only on the RMSE, which (a bit like accuracy) is susceptible to assigning high value to models which always predict no change.
 Also see \nameref{measure}.